ms-iot/remote-wiring/README.md

         using namespace Microsoft::Maker::Wiring::Serial;

-		//create a bluetooth connection and pass it to the RemoteDevice IArduinoStream ^bt = ref new BluetoothSerial;
+		//create a bluetooth connection and pass it to the RemoteDevice IStream ^bt = ref new BluetoothSerial;
         RemoteDevice ^arduino = ref new RemoteDevice( bt );

-		//always begin your IArduinoStream
+		//always begin your IStream
 		bt->begin( 115200, 0 );

         arduino->pinMode( 7, PinMode::OUTPUT );